Harnkal/Getting-and-Cleaning-Data_Assign/README.md

 Naming activity labels
 ----------------------

 There are many ways to accomplish this objective.
-The strategy I used was defining the activity variable as a vector and then changing the levels based on the data on the activity_labels.txt file:
+The strategy I used was defining the activity variable as a factor and then changing the levels based on the data on the activity_labels.txt file:
 ```R
 selectedData <- mutate(selectedData, activity = as.factor(activity))
 levels(selectedData$activity) <- act_labels$V2